Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Information retrieval

 \section{Information retrieval}

-This component governs how the agent system identifies and extracts the most relevant information from memory storage to support informed reasoning or context-aware response generation.
-Existing information retrieval strategies can be broadly categorized into four paradigms based on the fundamental mechanisms they employ:
+\revise{ This module processes the incoming query $q_t$ over the persistent memory state $\mathcal{H}_t$, identifying and ranking relevant memory records to produce the retrieved context $\mathcal{X}_t$ for downstream reasoning or context-aware response generation. } Existing information retrieval strategies can be broadly categorized into four paradigms based on the fundamental mechanisms they employ:

 { \ding{182}} \textbf{Lexical-Based Retrieval.} This paradigm relies on the overlap of surface-level tokens or terms, typically implemented through some representative techniques such as set-based matching via the Jaccard similarity coefficient or scoring models like BM25~\cite{robertson2009prf}.
 Lexical-based retrieval provides a strong baseline for exact term matching, which can be particularly effective for retrieving names, specific entities, or phrases where precise wording is critical.